Nek5000/NekDoc/README.md

 'make all' builds both the user documentation as well as the developer documentation

-'make Nek_doc' and 'make Nek_users' builds the developer and user documentation, respectively.
+'make Nek_doc' and 'make Nek_users' build the developer and user documentation, respectively.

 ## How to contribute

 Please create a fork of the repository and make pull/merge requests.
-Keep in mind that number of binary files should be kept minimal.
+Keep in mind that the number of binary files should be kept minimal.
 The Makefile should be adapted to any special build requirements.

-And new issues are welcome to be reported.
+New issues or requests are welcome to be reported.